sc13912/vmc-eks-demo-ui/README.md

 #To install on CentOS8, follow the guide at here: https://computingforgeeks.com/how-to-install-postgresql-12-on-centos-7/
 ```
+---
-### Create DB instance and table for the demo app
+## Step-3: Create a DB instance and table for the demo app
-Set the Postgres default password
+### Set the Postgres default password
 ```
 [root@eks-demo-db01 ~]# sudo su - postgres
 -bash-4.2$ psql -c "alter user postgres with password '*your-postgres-default-password*'"